QinlinChen/memhack/README.md

-# Memheck
+# Memhack

-Memheck is a memory hecker that modify the process's memory according to PID provided.
+Memhack is a memory hacker that modify the process's memory according to PID provided.
 Maybe you can use it to modify your game's data.

 ## Usage
 Before running, use `make` to build `memhack` first.
-Then, use `./memheck [PID]` to heck the process with the pid of [PID].
+Then, use `./memhack [PID]` to heck the process with the pid of [PID].

 Memheck has a console when running.
 The commands that memheck enables are shown as bellow.